iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 >If you are supposed to count all the VVPATs, what is the need for EVMs at all, adding unnecessary complexities, why not just paper ballot?
 The more complicated the system is, the more ways it can be attacked.

+### Invisible Ink

+Even the chemicals used in the ink of VVPAT need to be validated.
+Chemicals like [invisible ink](https://en.wikipedia.org/wiki/Invisible_ink) do exist, which can alter your votes after a few days.